burninc0de/socialsox/README.md

    - **API Secret** (also called Consumer Secret)
    - **Access Token** (newly regenerated)
    - **Access Token Secret** (newly regenerated)

+#### Grok AI (for Message Optimization)

+1. Go to [x.ai](https://x.ai) and sign up for an account
+2. Navigate to your API keys section
+3. Create a new API key
+4. Copy the API key and paste it in the Settings tab under "Grok API Key"

 ### Test Credentials & Post